chris1610/sidetable/README.md

     df = sns.load_dataset('titanic')
 ```

-sidetable uses the pandas DataFrame accessory api to add a `.st` accessor to all of your
+sidetable uses the pandas DataFrame [accessor api](https://pandas.pydata.org/pandas-docs/stable/development/extending.html)
+to add a `.st` accessor to all of your DataFrames.
+Once you `import sidetable` you are ready to
-DataFrames.
-Once you `import sidetable` you are ready to go.
-In these examples, I will be
+go.
+In these examples, I will be using seaborn's Titanic dataset as an example but
-using seaborn's Titanic dataset as an example but seaborn is not a direct dependency.
+seaborn is not a direct dependency.

 If you have used `value_counts()` before, you have probably wished it were easier to
 combine the values with percentage distribution.